Proper warm-up for deadlift | NTGear

 5. Prevention of injuries: While a belt isn't a miracle solution for preventing injuries, combined with proper technique, it can help reduce risks during heavy strength training.

 But remember, it's essential to strengthen the core without a lifting belt as well, to develop natural stability and strength.
 The belt should be seen as a complement during especially heavy lifts or in situations where you're aiming for maximum performance.
-You can find our range of high-quality lifting belts here.

 Summary of proper warm-up for deadlift